How to Check Your Keyword Rankings Before Making SEO Changes

 Disaster averted

-Optimizing for one phrase would have DE-optimized for the others.
+Optimizing for one keyphrase could have DE-optimized for the others.
 If we had increased the frequency and prominence of one phrase, we may have decreased the frequency and prominence of others.

 If the page wasn’t getting traffic from much of anything…